-Recommendation Rec (2015) 1 of the Standing Committee on Safety, Security and Service at Football Matches and other Sports Events
+Recommendation Rec (2015) 1 of the Standing Committee on Safety, Security and Service at Football Matches and other sports events (as revised in 2019 and adopted in 2020)

-ANNEX A on Safety - Recommended Good Practices
+Safety - Recommended Good Practices

-A. Introduction
+A Introduction

-This Annex provides a range of good practices on the safety component of a wider and overlapping integrated, multi-agency approach to football safety, security and service.
-The good practices herein are based on extensive European experience.
+1. This Annex provides a range of good practices on the safety component of a wider and overlapping integrated, multi-agency approach to football safety, security and service.
+The good practices herein are based on extensive European experience, and are intended to assist States adopt practices that are consistent with the content of the 2016 Council of Europe Convention on an Integrated Safety, Security and Service Approach at Football Matches and other Sports Events (CETS No.218).
+An indication of the relevant Convention Article is provided in the thematic contents section below.

-- 2. It must be stressed at the outset that this good practice cannot be considered in isolation from the guidance contained elsewhere in the Recommendation. - 3.
-As stressed throughout this Recommendation, whilst the good practices have been established in respect of the delivery of football-related safety arrangements, the content can be adapted and applied to other sports where necessary or desirable. - 4.
-Safety should be the over ridding priority at every stage of hosting a football event that is from the arrival of supporters in the host city to their homeward departure after the event.
+2. It must be stressed at the outset that this good practice cannot be considered in isolation from the guidance contained elsewhere in the Recommendation.

+3. As stressed throughout this Recommendation, whilst the good practices have been established in respect of the delivery of football-related safety arrangements, the content can be adapted and applied to other sports where necessary or desirable.

+4. Safety should be the over ridding priority at every stage of hosting a football event - that is from the arrival of supporters in the host city to their homeward departure after the event.
 However, the primary focus of the good practices herein is on those aspects of the event where supporters are gathered in large numbers and where comprehensive and integrated safety, security and service arrangements should be prepared and implemented.
-In practice, this means fan zones and large screen viewing events in public places and, in particular, the stadium in which the main event is taking place. - 5.
-This document outlines the key principles integral to providing spectators, participants, stadium personnel and others with a safe environment and places an extensive range of guidance at the disposal of national and municipal authorities, police and other emergency services, football authorities and football clubs and stadium managers.
+In practice, this means fan zones and large screen viewing events in public places and, in particular, the stadium in which the main event is taking place.

+5. This document outlines the key principles integral to providing spectators, participants, stadium personnel and others with a safe environment and places an extensive range of guidance at the disposal of national and municipal authorities, police and other emergency services, football authorities and football clubs and stadium managers.

-- 6. It also aims to provide a thematic source of established good practices for stadium safety officers and other personnel engaged in stadium safety, along with other front line practitioners with responsibility for safety and security in organised and spontaneous events in public spaces. - 7.
-The good practices herein are not intended to be prescriptive or provide definitive models of application.
+6. It also aims to provide a thematic source of established good practices for stadium safety officers and other personnel engaged in stadium safety, along with other frontline practitioners with responsibility for safety and security in organised and spontaneous events in public spaces.

+7. The good practices herein are not intended to be prescriptive or provide definitive models of application.
 That would be inappropriate and impossible given the extent to which football stadia across Europe vary in scale, age, design and available resources.
-Instead, the expectation is that the key principles will be adopted and the good practices customised to reflect the circumstances in each State and in each stadium.
+Instead, the expectation is that, within the limits of their respective constitutional provisions, the key principles will be adopted and the good practices customised to reflect the circumstances in each State and in each stadium.

-B. Thematic Contents
+B Thematic Contents

-8. For ease of reference, the recommended good practices herein are presented under the following, inter-related, thematic headings:
+8. For ease of reference, the recommended good practices herein are presented under the following, inter-related, thematic headings along with the relevant Convention Article: